 Reaction & Thoughts:

 One of the biggest hits of the 1980s doesn’t look like much now.
-Modern viewers will probably fail to understand why this movie was so popular.
+Modern viewers will probably fail to understand why The Blue Lagoon was so popular.
 Heck, I was there and I have difficulty explaining it!
 My own theory is that people found irresistible the idea of living on a picture-perfect island, no work and no responsibilities, with swimming, eating and sexual activities as the main pastimes.
 Who wouldn’t like that?
-The Blue Lagoon seems like a fantasy conjured up by bored and stressed out suburbanites.

-Directed by Randal Kleiser (Grease) from a screenplay by Douglas Day Stewart (An Officer and a Gentleman) based upon Henry De Vere Stacpoole’s 1908 novel, The Blue Lagoon is a nearly plotless movie that relies on gorgeous images, appealing actors, and yes, sex & nudity to hold the viewers’ attention for nearly two hours.
-Nestor Almendros’s (Days of Heaven) Oscar-nominated cinematography is quite beautiful.
+Directed by Randal Kleiser (Grease) from a screenplay by Douglas Day Stewart (An Officer and a Gentleman) based upon Henry De Vere Stacpoole’s 1908 novel, The Blue Lagoon is a nearly plotless movie that relies on gorgeous images (stunningly shot by Nestor Almendros, Days of Heaven), appealing young actors, nudity and sex to hold the viewers’ attention for nearly two hours.

 The Blue Lagoon was clearly inspired by the Biblical story of Adam and Eve in the garden of Eden (there is even a “forbidden fruit”), so maybe one shouldn’t read too much into it.
 And they did use doubles for the sporadic frontal nudity.
 Anyhow, I’m almost sure that you couldn’t make the movie today (I’m not sure if that’s a good or bad thing).

-Regardless of all that, there is no doubt that the camera is clearly in love with Shields and her co-star Christopher Atkins (The Pirate Movie) — it would have been nearly impossible to come up with more photogenic actors.
-Leo McKern (Ryan’s Daughter and The Omen) plays the old seaman who helps the kids survive the shipwreck.
+Regardless of all that, there is no doubt that the camera is clearly in love with Shields and her co-star Christopher Atkins (The Pirate Movie) — it would have been nearly impossible to come up with better-looking actors.
+Shields and Atkins also have great chemistry and that helps a great deal — we care about them and their problems.
+Leo McKern (The Omen) plays the old seaman who helps the kids survive the shipwreck.

 Conclusions & Final Thoughts: